 Your website design speaks volumes, so pay attention to designing a website that builds trust.
-First, determine who, when, why you want to increase visitor count.
+First, determine who, when, and why you want to increase your visitor count.
 From there, progress to the ‘how.’

 At this stage, you must have the three ‘who,’ ‘why,’ and ‘when’ planned.
 The ‘how’ incorporates the trust features that attract your potential target group.